 This is a place often overlooked by visitors.
 Don’t ask me why, cause this venue in the arty and alternative Cathedral Quarter will give you a fantastic overview of the Northern Irish music industry!
 From The Undertones to Van Morrison, from Therapy to Snow Patrol: you can find memorabilia like playlists, records, posters and jackets.
 There’s even a timeline in case you’re memory’s a bit blurred.
 One of my favourite places in town!

 Is Belfast on your list?
 Or maybe you’ve been?
-Do you know any other free things to do in Belfast?
+What are, according to you, the best free things to do in Belfast?